mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 I started with **VCB** as a case study, using GARCH(1,1) with both Normal and Student-t innovations to forecast one-day-ahead **VaR and CVaR**.
 I then backtested the VaR forecasts using the **Kupiec** and **Christoffersen** tests before extending the analysis to 40 Vietnamese stocks.

-The main takeaway wasn't simply whether GARCH could produce reasonable VaR forecasts.
+The main takeaway wasn't simply that "GARCH works."
 The more interesting result was that **breach frequency and breach timing tell different stories**: 88% of stocks pass the Kupiec test at the 95% level, but only 62% pass the stricter conditional-coverage test.

 I also used a **daily-refit walk-forward procedure** to make sure each VaR forecast only reflects information available up to that point in time, and formally backtested the results with the Kupiec and Christoffersen tests rather than just reporting breach counts.